10 Things to do in Placencia, Belize

 Scuba Diving

 If snorkeling is good enough, diving is exponentially better.
-Between the Placencia Peninsula and Belize’s Barrier Reef there are miles of underwater canyons and topographical formations that create an extensive range of cays that are perfect for diving – whether you’re a novice diver or a dive master.
+Between the Placencia Peninsula and Belize’s Barrier Reef, there are miles of underwater canyons and topographical formations that create an extensive range of cays that are perfect for diving – whether you’re a novice diver or a dive master.

 Sailing and Boat Rides

-Another good way to experience Belize’s Barrier Reef – second in size only to Australia’s Great Barrier Reef – is by sailing or doing cay hopping.
-You can either do a day trip to many of the cayes like the Laughing Bird Cayes, Silk Cayes, and Long Coco Cayes or decide to do a multi day trip and camp overnight or stay at one of many guest houses located on the cayes.
+You can either do a day trip to many of the cayes like the Laughing Bird Cayes, Silk Cayes, and Long Coco Cayes or decide to do a multi-day trip and camp overnight or stay at one of many guest houses located on the cayes.

 Fishing